 Cacao Mexicatessen: Creative twists on Mexican favorites, including duck carnitas and fig mole.

-Café de Leche: Students are regulars at this coffeehouse that anchors York Boulevard.
+Café de Leche: Students are regulars at this coffeehouse on nearby York Boulevard.

 Casa Bianca: An Eagle Rock institution since 1955 (and an Obama favorite).
 "Some claim it makes the best pizza west of Brooklyn." –Los Angeles Times

 El Huarache Azteca #1: "As close as it gets to the simple cooking found deep in Mexico." –Los Angeles Times